 Having a child changes your life completely, including the way that your body functions.
-You may experience physical and psychological changes, such as enlarged or sagging breasts, wider hips, and mood swings.
-The body's hormonal chemistry may fluctuate after childbirth as it tries to develop and maintain a new equilibrium.
+The body's hormones fluctuate as it tries to develop and maintain a new equilibrium.
 This can cause a number of symptoms, one of which is irregular periods.

 Why Do I Have Irregular Periods After Childbirth?

-Periods can continue to be sporadic after you've given birth or if you are breastfeeding.
+As such, periods can be sporadic after you've given birth or if you are breastfeeding.
 This can also cause periods to halt, and regular menstruation may not resume until your child is weaned.

 What Are Some Tips for Dealing with Irregular Periods?

-- Eat a well-balanced diet.
+Eat a well-balanced diet.
 Returning your hormone levels to normal will often incite the return of menstruation.
-A well-balanced diet - lots of fruit, vegetables, whole grains, and plenty of water - paired with regular exercise can be surprisingly effective at restoring your body to stable hormone levels.
+A well-balanced diet - full of fresh fruits, vegetables, whole grains, and plenty of water - can be surprisingly effective at restoring your body to stable hormone levels.

-Irregular periods after childbirth are normal.
-If your period has not returned after several months and you are not breastfeeding, it is best to consult a doctor.
-To read more about this and related topics, click on the following link.
+Irregular menstruation after giving birth is normal.
+However, if your period has not returned after several months and you are not breastfeeding, it is best to consult a doctor.
+To read more about the details of irregular periods click on the previous link.

 - Breastfeeding USA. (n.d.).
 Understanding Your Fertility while Breastfeeding.
 Retrieved March 21, 2019, from https://breastfeedingusa.org/content/article/understanding-your-fertility-while-breastfeeding